 Baton Rouge Responds to Alton Sterling

-I recorded this M.O.S. (man on the street) with rising star Lucy Hayes, collecting local feedback on the shooting death of “CD Man” Alton Sterling at the Triple S Food Mart on Foster Dr. in North Baton Rouge.
+I recorded this M.O.S. (man on the street) with reporter Lucy Hayes, collecting local feedback on the shooting death of “CD Man” Alton Sterling at the Triple S Food Mart on Foster Dr. in North Baton Rouge.

 What to Do When Stopped by Police